Main Office - Operations

 The Maggie L. Walker Initiative Citizens Advisory Board was created as an independent citizen body tasked with ongoing monitoring of the city’s progress in implementing the Initiative agenda and related policies.
 On December 8, 2014, City Council passed ordinance §2014-234-215 formally establishing the Maggie L. Walker Initiative Citizens Advisory Board.

-Councilwoman Ellen Robertson, Chair
+Councilwoman Ellen Robertson, Co-Chair (non-voting)

 The Legacy of Maggie Lena Walker